They weren’t always around.

 Check and Make sure its secure

-(which might i add.. every so often it wont be) it happens..and yes.. itll get a little aggravating at first until you learn to control the tension and the side of your palm that tends to push on the spool.
-Even now ill be in the middle of tying and the spool might pop out and roll across the floor leaving a 15 foot trail of thread from my fly. what a mess!
+(Make sure it’s secure, something which I might add.. is that every so often it wont be) it happens..and yes.. it’ll get a little aggravating at first until you learn to control the tension and the side of your palm that tends to push on the spool.
+Even now ill be in the middle of tying and the spool might pop out and roll across the floor leaving a 15 foot trail of thread from my fly.
+What a mess!
 Just chase it down, reel in the excess and get back to work.

 ..almost.. like separating one.

 So don’t pull too hard because its going to be more difficult to try and push it back together while keeping it aligned than it is to open it a little at a time.
 So you may have to go back and forth till the pressure it right.
 You wont need to do this every time, just until you break them in.